 - Griggsville-Perry High School

 Students meet once a week after or during school with their Upward Bound Advisor at their high school.
 During the meeting, students learn about various topics that help them with their high school academics, college information, college financial aid information, and much more.

 During the weekly meetings, students also have the opportunity to meet with a tutor to get assistance with their high school academics to ensure students’ grades stay on track for college admission requirements.

 The Summer Program is a six-week program that helps students learn first-hand what college may be like.
-During the first week, students and staff travel to a wilderness team-building camp - Touch of Nature - in Carbondale, IL, which is associated with Southern Illinois University.
+During the first week, students and staff travel to a wilderness team-building camp - Horn Field Campus in Macomb, IL which is associated with Western Illinois University.
 This experience allows students and staff to get to know each other and try new experiences.
 The next four weeks students attend mock-college classes at John Wood Community College and Quincy University that help them prepare for the upcoming school year to get a jump-start on their classes.
 Students experience classes in a unique hands-on classroom experience to enhance their learning.
 Students stay in Quincy University dorms during the week to also experience what dorm-life may be like.
 The last week of the summer program is the college tour, during which students travel to a place usually outside of the Midwest to visit colleges and experience cultures they may not be familiar with.

 Throughout the school year, students have the opportunity to sign up for college visits in our surrounding tri-state area.
 Colleges we regularly visit include: Western Illinois University, University of Illinois - Champaign & Springfield, University of Missouri, Hannibal-LaGrange University, Culver-Stockton College, Quincy University, Southern Illinois University - Edwardsville & Carbondale, and John Wood Community College.